-My entire childhood spent as a tenant in someone else’s home.
+My entire childhood was spent as a tenant in someone else’s home

-My Dad was a proud member of the Armed Forces, and for all of my infancy, childhood and most of my teenage years, my parents rented.
-We were good tenants respectful of the landlord’s property.
+My father was a proud member of the Armed Forces, and for all of my infancy, childhood and most of my teenage years, my parents rented.
+We were good tenants, respectful of the landlord’s property.

-I remember a trip my Dad and I made to Toronto to watch a Blue Jays game, and on our drive down Highway 401, we had a chance to talk about life.
+For instance, I remember a trip my Dad, and I made to Toronto to watch a Blue Jays game, and on our drive down Highway 401, we had a chance to talk about life.

 Dad and I calculated we had moved 21 times in the first 21 years of my life; that is residence to residence; wow!!